GoogleChrome/web.dev/src/site/content/en/fast/your-first-performance-budget/index.md

   The recommended sizes are for the critical-path resources.
 {% endAside %}

 Defining a budget based on quantity metrics is a tricky business.
 An e-commerce website with loads of product photos is very different from a news portal which is mostly text.
-If you have ads or analytics on your site, that increases the amount of Javascript you're shipping.
+If you have ads or analytics on your site, that increases the amount of JavaScript you're shipping.

 Use the table above as a starting point and adjust based on the type of content you are working with.
 Define what your pages will include, review your research and take an educated guess for individual asset sizes.
 For example, if you are building a website with a lot of images, put stricter limits to JS size.